nu-i-sho/Elifir/README.md

 ## P.S.: Limitations

 ### Static Polymorphism
-Elifir is implemented using static polymorphism rather than dynamic polymorphism.
+Elifir is implemented using static polymorphism rather than dynamic.
-As a result, every modification of a non-finalized expression generates a new type that is incompatible with the previous one.
+As a result, almost every modification of a non-finalized expression generates a new type incompatible with the previous one.
-Providing this behavior was the main challenge in designing the library, and it is pretty cool, but it produces some conses.
+This is the main and a pretty cool library feature.
+But it has a dark side.
-You can use Elifir to construct functions, but it is not recommended to use any types provided by the library directly.
+You can use Elifir to construct functions.
+However, the direct use of any type from the library is not recommended.
 For this reason, the names of Elifir types include the symbol "ˣ," which is absent on the keyboard.

 We can see Elifir types in action in the following code snippet.